-I took a cab ride to see a friend today and ended up gazing far too long at the lit windows of the buildings on my way.
+I went to see a friend today and ended up noticing the lit windows of the buildings on my way.
 The thought that behind every window is probably a person with a life as complex as my own moved me and I had to write it down, so I did.
 The word for this realisation is ‘sonder’.

 just as it’s settling in evening slumber.